j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 jmose_command_scheduler:

     # Default directory where scheduler will write output files
-    #  This default value assume that php app/console is launched from project's root and that the directory is writable
+    #  This default value assume that php bin/console is launched from project's root and that the directory is writable
     # if log_path is set to false, logging to files is disabled at all
-    log_path: app\logs\
+    log_path: var\logs\
     # This default value disables timeout checking (see monitoring), set to a numeric value (seconds) to enable it
     lock_timeout: false
     # receivers for reporting mails